 Manuscript collections at public libraries as well as local, county and state repositories also underwent a WPA inventories.
 And so did the occasional set of business records.

 You can find, for example, the Inventory of Business Records: The D. Connelly Boiler Company and The J.B.
-Savage Company at Cleveland’s Western Reserve Historical Society <www.wrhs.org>.
+Savage Company at Cleveland’s Western Reserve Historical Society.

-• Book transcriptions and indexes: Across the country, WPA workers combed through and indexed a variety of historical publications.
-For each county in Indiana, they created an Index of Names of Persons and of Firms — you’ll find those indexes at the Indiana State Library <www.statelib.lib.in.us>, in various local libraries and on microfilm at the Church of Jesus Christ of Latter-daySaints’ Family History Library <www.familysearch.org> (FHL).
-You can borrow FHL microfilm through a local branch Family History Center (FHC).
+Across the country, WPA workers combed through and indexed a variety of historical publications.
+For each county in Indiana, they created an Index of Names of Persons and of Firms — you’ll find those indexes at the Indiana State Library, in various local libraries and on microfilm at the Church of Jesus Christ of Latter-daySaints’ Family History Library (FHL).
+You can view digitized FHL microfilm at home or at a local branch Family History Center (FHC).

-• Cemetery surveys: Sorting through church and cemetery offices, WPA employees compiled lists of cemeteries and burial-record whereabouts.
+Sorting through church and cemetery offices, WPA employees compiled lists of cemeteries and burial-record whereabouts.
 Sometimes, they recorded the actual burials.
-For example, the Camden County (New Jersey) Historical Society <www.cchsnj.com> has a cemetery index covering 1818 to 1887.
+For example, the Camden County (New Jersey) Historical Society has a cemetery index covering 1818 to 1887.
 It generally gives the deceased’s name, occupation, birth date and place, death date and place, burial location and tombstone inscription, as well as parents’, spouses’ and children’s names.
 In some South Dakota counties, the WPA Graves Registration Project created separate indexes for burials of veterans and civilians (though every cemetery may not be covered for a given county).
-The lists are at the South Dakota state archives in Pierre <www.sdhistory.org/arc/archives.htm> some also are online at <genealogyregister.com/cemeterysearch/South_Dakota/more16.html>.
+The lists are at the South Dakota state archives in Pierre and some also are online at The Genealogy Register.

-The WPA created similar lists for Iowa (they’re at the state historical society <www.iowahistory.org>), and Florida-roots seekers can use the Register of Deceased Veterans Buried in Florida at the state archives <dlis.dos.state.fl.us/barm/fsa.html>.
-The FHL has all these lists on microfilm, too.
+The WPA created similar lists for Iowa (they’re at the Iowa state historical society, and Florida-roots seekers can use the Register of Deceased Veterans Buried in Florida at the University of Florida Digital Collections.
+FamilySearch.org has all these lists too.

-• Church-record inventories: Some WPA inventories encompass all churches of a certain denomination in one city or state; others are directory-type listings of every church in an area.
+Some WPA inventories encompass all churches of a certain denomination in one city or state; others are directory-type listings of every church in an area.
 They’re far from complete, but still useful — you can get mini histories, learn names of defunct churches and find out what records they kept.
-One such publication is ADirectory of Churches and Religious Organizationsin the State of Wyoming, 1939, available at the FHL and Wyoming’s Laramie and Campbell county libraries.
+One such publication is A Directory of Churches and Religious Organizations in the State of Wyoming, 1939, available at the FamilySearch.org and Wyoming’s Laramie and Campbell county libraries.

-• Naturalization indexes: Although the WPA never realized its plans for a nationwide naturalization index, it did create some local indexes.
-The FHL and the National Archives and Records Administration (NARA) <www.archives.gov> Great Lakesregional facility in Chicago have indexes covering various time periods to county-, state-and federal-level naturalizations in southern Wisconsin, northern Illinois and eastern Iowa.
+Although the WPA never realized its plans for a nationwide naturalization index, it did create some local indexes.
+The FHL and the National Archives and Records Administration (NARA) Great Lakes regional facility in Chicago have indexes covering various time periods to county-, state- and federal-level naturalizations in southern Wisconsin, northern Illinois and eastern Iowa.
 You’ll find a naturalization index for Arkansas (1809 to 1906), Louisiana (1831 to 1906) and Texas (1853 to 1939) at NARA’s Fort Worth, Texas, facility.
 Visit the National Archives’ Northeast Region in New York City for a WPA index to some New York naturalizations from 1792 to 1906.

-• Newspaper indexes: WPA workers clipped newspaper articles and compiled newspaper indexes, so if an actual article about your ancestor didn’t survive long enough to be preserved on microfilm, you might find at least a clipping or a summary of it.
-Many indexes, such as the Oklahoma Historical Society’s <www.ok-history.mus.ok.us> card catalog of selected newspapers, were never published — you’ll have to visit the repository to use the file.
-But you could find a Richmond, Va., ancestor in the published Indexto Marriage Notices in the Southern Churchman 1835-1941.
+WPA workers clipped newspaper articles and compiled newspaper indexes, so if an actual article about your ancestor didn’t survive long enough to be preserved on microfilm, you might find at least a clipping or a summary of it.
+Many indexes, such as the Oklahoma Historical Society‘s card catalog of selected newspapers, were never published — you’ll have to visit the repository to use the file.
+But you could find a Richmond, Va., ancestor in the published Index to Marriage Notices in the Southern Churchman 1835-1941.

-• Vital-record indexes: WPA surveys of birth and death records in state vital-record offices might tell you the original records’ format, the years covered, data they contained and whether an index already existed at the time of the survey.
+WPA surveys of birth and death records in state vital-record offices might tell you the original records’ format, the years covered, data they contained and whether an index already existed at the time of the survey.
 Researchers with Windy City ancestors have long used the WPA’s Chicago death-records index, available on microfilm at the FHL, to pinpoint death dates.
-You’ll find transcriptions and indexes of 67 Indiana counties’ birth and death records from 1882 to 1920, plus marriage records (generally from 1850 to 1920), at the FHL, Indiana State Library <www.statelib.lib.in.us> and Allen County Public Library <acpl.lib.in.us>.
+You’ll find transcriptions and indexes of 67 Indiana counties’ birth and death records from 1882 to 1920, plus marriage records (generally from 1850 to 1920), at the FHL, Indiana State Library and Allen County Public Library.